 On the last day of practice, students will polish their reading and extend the themes included.
 With this script, students will be thinking about and writing about a specific plan they’d follow if they ever got separated from their family or teacher.
 This is especially important for our youngest students because they’re full of energy and don’t always pay attention.
 They don’t think anything will ever happen to them (most of the time), and although we don’t want to worry them unnecessarily, it’s good to have conversations in order to keep them safe.

-If you love teaching in themes, most of the scripts I've written can be tied into a theme of some sort.
+If you love teaching in themes, most of my partner plays can be tied into a theme of some sort.
 Teachers can pull in mentor texts about similar topics, compare them, and even tie them to the writing too.
-The written response can be a quick write, shared writing, or used for process writing.
+You might use quick writes, shared writing, or process writing as responses to the stories.
 There are lots of ways they can help your kids, and in my experience, most ask to do them more often.

 Until next time, happy reading!